 Before Gerhart took over in the circle in 2010, pitcher Missy Penna enjoyed the most decorated career of any Cardinal pitcher in program history, and it all came under Ford's watch.

 Penna was a two-time NFCA All-American (2008 and 2009) and an Academic All-American in 2009.
 She set new school records in wins (119), strikeouts (1,267), shutouts (50) and innings pitched (1,086.1) while owning a 1.84 career ERA.

-The next year Ford helped lead Stanford to a 43-16 record and its first-ever Pac-10 championship.
+The next year Ford helped lead Stanford to a 43-16 record and its first-ever Pac-12 Championship.

-Prior to joining Stanford's coaching staff, Ford spent two seasons as the head coach at Saint Mary's College in Moraga, her alma mater.
+Prior to joining Stanford's coaching staff, Ford spent two seasons as the head coach at her alma mater - Saint Mary's College in Moraga, Calif.
 In 2003, Ford's squad finished the season with a 25-27 record and a .481 winning percentage, the best in school history.
 Prior to being named head coach, Ford served as an assistant at Saint Mary's in 2001.

 In the spring of 2007, Ford was among six former athletes and coaches to be inducted into the Saint Mary's College Hall of Fame.
 Ford graduated from Saint Mary's with a degree in politics in 1999.
 A native of Fremont, Calif., she earned nine varsity letters in softball, volleyball and basketball during her prep career at American High School.
 An All-East Bay pick as a senior, Ford was also a four-time All-Mission Valley Athletic League selection.

 Ford and her husband, Eddie, married in the summer of 2005, and have two children, Emma (6) and Eddie (2).